lmohrmann/lmohrmann.github.io/pages/publications.md

 * __Improvements to monoscopic analysis for imaging atmospheric Cherenkov telescopes: Application to H.E.S.S.__
   * T. Unbehaun, R. G. Lang, A. Deka Baruah, P. Bedur Ramesh, J. Celic, L. Mohrmann, S. Steinmassl, L. Olivera-Nieto, J. Hinton, S. Funk
   * Astronomy & Astrophysics __694__, A162 (2025)
-  * Contributions: I maintain the software framework into which the method was implemented, partly wrote the scripts for generating and evaluating the instrument response functions, co-supervised two Master students that contributed to the work, and provided feedback on the paper.
+  * Contributions: I maintained the software framework into which the method was implemented, partly wrote the scripts for generating and evaluating the instrument response functions, co-supervised two Master students that contributed to the work, and provided feedback on the paper.
   * <a href="https://ui.adsabs.harvard.edu/abs/2025A%26A...694A.162U/abstract" target="_blank">ADS</a> &nbsp;&nbsp; \| &nbsp;&nbsp; <a href="https://arxiv.org/abs/2501.08671" target="_blank">arXiv</a> &nbsp;&nbsp; \| &nbsp;&nbsp; <a href="https://doi.org/10.1051/0004-6361/202452927" target="_blank">DOI</a>
 <p></p>